NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 The ``--forcing_method`` option hides some complexity that should be understood when running this script since each method has a particular use case and produces potentially very different forcing terms.
 Forcing method 1 is designed to be used in concert with the three-dimensional UFS.
-I.e., the UFS must be run with diagnostic tendencies activated so that the `nophysics` term is calculated and output for all grid points.
+I.e., the UFS must be run with diagnostic tendencies activated so that the `nophysics` term is calculated and output for all grid points (see https://ccpp-techdoc.readthedocs.io/en/latest/ParamSpecificOutput.html#tendencies).
 This diagnostic term represents the tendency produced for each state variable by the UFS between calls to the "slow" physics.
 This includes the tendency due to advection, but also any tendencies due to other non-physics processes, e.g. "fast" physics, coupling to external components, data assimilation, etc. Within the SCM, this diagnostic is used as the